dotnet/diagnostics/documentation/design-docs/diagnostics-client-library.md

         /// </summary>
         /// <returns> The server loop task.
 This can be `awaited` if a user wants to be sure the server has been shut down.
 N.B.: don't `await` this task if you are relying on the IDisposable interface </returns>
         public async Task Connect();

-        /// <summary>
-        /// Stops the server loop and listening.
-Unnecessary if you are using the IDisposable interface.
-        /// </summary>
-        public void Disconnect();
     }
 }
 ```